firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 This simply writes the 512 bits received from the FPGA each cycle to the output file in binary.
-Each 512-bit chunk is stored little-endian, that is, the first 64-bits stores the address and valid bits of core/istream 0 in little-endian, the next 64-bits stores the address and valid bits of core/istream 1 in little-endian, and so on, until the final 64-bit value in the 512-bit value, which stores the cycle number in little-endian.
+Each 512-bit chunk is stored little-endian, that is, the first 64-bits stores the address and valid bits of core or instruction stream 0 in little-endian, the next 64-bits stores the address and valid bits of core or instruction stream 1 in little-endian, and so on, until the final 64-bit value in the 512-bit value, which stores the cycle number in little-endian.